Tai chi Sword: Taijijian 太极剑

 Styles of Tai Chi

-Legend has it that Tai Chi originated in the Wudang mountains, but the earliest concrete record dates from the seventeenth century.
-Chen WangTing (1580-1660), from Chen village in Henan Province, was the founder of Chen-style Tai Chi.
-His statue stands in the center of the courtyard to the Tai Chi Museum in Chen Village.
+Chen WangTing (1580-1660), from Chen village in Henan Province, was the founder of Chen-style Tai Chi, the oldest documented style.
+Laojia Yilu (Old Frame, First Way) is the Chen-style long form from which, arguably, all other forms and styles have been derived.
+A statue of Chen WangTing stands in the center of the courtyard to the Tai Chi Museum in Chen Village.
+[Read about Laojia Yilu.]

 Chen WangTing statue